Dr. Atiq Durrani

 Last summer, a federal judge released Durrani after his indictment on the condition that Durrani turn over his passport and not travel beyond Ohio and Kentucky.
 Durrani asked permission to visit his ailing father in Pakistan, but the judge refused.

-The indictment and the civil suits, filed by Deters, claim Durrani performed dozens of unnecessary surgeries between 2008 and 2013.
+The indictment and the civil suits claim Durrani performed hundreds of unnecessary surgeries between 2008 and 2013.

 RELATED: Read the indictment.

 The indictment says Durrani charged public and private insurers millions of dollars for fraudulent services.

 Durrani professed his innocence in an exclusive interview with WCPO's Tom McKee last August.